Mycobacterium Chimaera Infection Lawsuits Reviewed for Open Heart Surgery Patients

 That same month, the FDA issued a Safety Communication about the Mycobacterium chimaera infection risk with certain Heater-Cooler systems used during open heart surgery.
 The agency confirmed that it has received reports of U.S. patients infected with M. chimaera after cardiothoracic surgery involving the device.

 As a result of the investigation, the FDA issued an update regarding M. chimaera infections following heart surgery on October 13, 2016, indicating that hospitals should take several steps, including:

 - Immediately remove heater-cooler devices, accessories, tubing and connectors that have tested positive for M. chimaera;

 - Direct and channel heater-cooler exhaust away from the patient and into the operating room exhaust vent;

-- Limit use of 3T Heater Cooler Systems manufactured prior to September 2014 unless it is an emergency or life-threatening sitiation and no other heater-cooler system is available;
+- Limit use of certain Heater Cooler Systems manufactured prior to September 2014 unless it is an emergency or life-threatening sitiation and no other heater-cooler system is available;

 - Monitor patients who have undergone coardiopulmonary bypass for signs and symptoms of M. chimaera infections, or nontuberculous mycobacteria (NTM) infections.

 The Mycobacterium chimaera infection lawyers at Saiontz & Kirk, P.A. are reviewing potential individual cases, as well as Heater-Cooler class action lawsuits for individuals who may have been exposed during heart surgery.